How to Ask for Payment Politely and Professionally (with Examples)

 99% of people check their email every day.

 Taking this into consideration, emailing an overdue payment reminder is one of the more popular ways businesses like to follow up.
-Plus, if you aren’t comfortable asking for payment over the phone or in person, sending a pre-executed email can alleviate some of that anxiety.
+Plus, if you aren’t comfortable asking for payment over the phone or in person, sending a pre-executed invoice email can alleviate some of that anxiety.

-Also, include a link to the original invoice that’s overdue for reference.
+Include a link to the original invoice that’s overdue for reference.
 This helps the client remember the services provided and the original amount due along with the previous due date.

 Subject: Regarding Your Balance.